davedoesdev/nfdhcpd/README.md

 www.yahoo.co.uk. = abab:abab:abab:abab:abab:abab:abab:abab
 ```

 You can see we enabled forwarding of DNS queries to the system resolver.
 This is also configurable on a per-binding basis (`DNS_FORWARD=` in the binding file).
-Also, you can define some global DNS entries to be used by all bindings.
+You can define some global DNS entries to be used by all bindings too.

 # Packet filtering rules